Chief-Zach/image-similarity-measures-library/README.md

 git clone https://github.com/chief-zach/image-similarity-measures-library.git
 ```
 ## Credit
 Credit to the original authors of the image-similarity-measures library that this repository was forked from.
-It can be found at https://pypi.org/project/image-similarity-measures/ or by checked the repo where this is forked from.
+It can be found at https://pypi.org/project/image-similarity-measures/ or by checking the forks.